deepin-community/python-flake8/docs/source/user/error-codes.rst

 +------+---------------------------------------------------------------------+
 | F901 | ``raise NotImplemented`` should be ``raise NotImplementedError``    |
 +------+---------------------------------------------------------------------+

-Note that some of these entries behave differently on Python 2 and Python 3, for example F812 is specific to Python 2 only.

 We also report one extra error: ``E999``.
 We report ``E999`` when we fail to compile a file into an Abstract Syntax Tree for the plugins that require it.